Auckland: Climate

 Under the Köppen climate classification, Auckland has an oceanic climate (Köppen climate classification Cfb).
 However, under the Trewartha climate classification and according to the National Institute of Water and Atmospheric Research (NIWA), the city's climate is classified as humid subtropical climate with warm summers and mild winters (Trewartha climate classification Cfbl).
 It is the warmest main centre of New Zealand.
-The maximum recorded temperature is 34.0 C on 12 February 2009, while the minimum is -5.7 C recorded at Riverhead Forest in June 1936.

 Snowfall is extremely rare: the most significant fall since the start of the 20th century was on 27 July 1939, when snow fell just before dawn and 5 cm of snow reportedly lay on Mount Eden.
 Snowflakes were also seen on 28 July 1930 and 15 August 2011.

 Frosts in Auckland are infrequent and often localised.
 Henderson Riverpark receives an annual average of 27.4 ground frosts per year, while Auckland Airport receives an annual average of 8.7 ground frosts per year.

 Average sea temperature around Auckland varies throughout the year.
 The water temperature is warmest in February when it averages 21 C, while in August, the water temperature is at its coolest, averaging 14 C.

 Prevailing winds in Auckland are predominantly from the southwest.
 The mean annual wind speed for Auckland Airport is 18 kph.
 During the summer months there is often a sea breeze in Auckland which starts in the morning and dies down again in the evening.
 The early morning calm on the isthmus during settled weather, before the sea breeze rises, was described as early as 1853: "In all seasons, the beauty of the day is in the early morning.
 At that time, generally, a solemn stillness holds, and a perfect calm prevails...".

 Fog is a common occurrence for Auckland, especially in autumn and winter.
 Whenuapai Airport experiences an average of 44 fog days per year.

 Auckland occasionally suffers from air pollution due to fine particle emissions.
 There are also occasional breaches of guideline levels of carbon monoxide.
 While maritime winds normally disperse the pollution relatively quickly it can sometimes become visible as smog, especially on calm winter days.

+The record low temperature is -5.7 C recorded at Riverhead Forest in June 1936, while the maximum recorded temperature is 34.0 C on 12 February 2009.
+The record lowest daily maximum is 8.0 C recorded on both 13 June 1976 and 16 August 2011.
+The record highest daily minimum is 23.6 C on 12 February 2022.
+The record highest dew point is 25.0 C recorded on 10 March 1972.
+The most humid month on record was January 2018 with an average dew point of 18.0 C. The warmest month on record was February 1990 with an average mean temperature of 22.1 C.